PC & Mobile technology

 What counts in the workplace is changing

-Being appreciated, good relations with colleagues and, of course, a quality relationship between private and professional life.
+Being appreciated, good relationships with colleagues and, of course, a quality relationship between private and professional life.
 About ten years ago, these three job characteristics were the most sought after among employees.
-A few years later, a good relationship with a superior entered the most important factors of job satisfaction.
-In 2021, during the pandemic, people still valued relationships with colleagues and work-life balance the most, but financial compensation gained ground.
-Mainly at the expense of the fact that income has become less stable and predictable for many people.
+A few years later, a good relationship with your superior entered the list of the most important factors of job satisfaction.
+In 2021, during the pandemic, people still valued relationships with colleagues and work-life balance the most, but financial compensation gained importance.
+Mainly due to the fact that incomes have become less stable and predictable for many.

 Today we can see some interesting changes.